softcite/software-mentions/README.md

 - for __BiLSTM-CRF_FEATURES__: `BidLSTM_CRF_FEATURES`

-- for transformer-based architecture: `BERT` (with then any transformers variant indicated in the field `transformer`, including for example RoBERTa models)
+- for transformer-based architecture: `BERT` (with then any transformers variant indicated in the field `transformer`, including, for example, RoBERTa models)

-- for transformer-based architecturewith CRF activation layer: `BERT_CRF`
+- for transformer-based architecture with CRF activation layer: `BERT_CRF`

 For __BiLSTM-CRF__ you need to further specify the embeddings to be used